SeisSol/SeisSol/Documentation/asagi.rst

 Known issues
 ------------

-There is a bug, when using ASAGI with MPI.
+There is a bug when using ASAGI with MPI.
 A workaround is described in https://github.com/SeisSol/SeisSol/issues/46.